RoneyBABA/Housing/learnings.md

 # LEARNINGS FROM THE PROJECT [Proj0]
+        MANY VARIATIONS OF THE SAME QUERRY HAS BEEN TRIED IN THE CODE, WHICH MEANS DO EXPLORE THE CODE TO LEARN MORE

 df.head()       ##df.head(10)
         It returns top 5 rows of the dataset and lets us know what type of data we are dealing with